Shadow of the Wyrm

 Shadow of the Wyrm is developed by myself, Julian Day.
 I am a software developer living and working Winnipeg, Manitoba, Canada.

 The game started as a side-project in July, 2011.
 I've been playing roguelikes since the mid-1990s, when I discovered NetHack, ADOM, and Angband.
 This project is an attempt to create the roguelike I've always wanted to make.

 I announce releases on the Temple of the Roguelike Forums and Twitter (@jcd748).

-If you would like to suggest changes, there are a number of options available to you:
+If you would like to suggest changes, or just talk about the game, there are a number of options: